viperML/nh/README.md

 }
 ```

+Nh supports both Flakes and classical NixOS configurations:

+- For flakes, the command is `nh os switch /path/to/flake`
+- For a classical configuration, you must use `nh os switch -f <nixpkgs/nixos>
+/etc/nixos/configuration.nix`

+You might want to check `nh os --help` for other values and the defaults from
-### FLAKE environment variable
+environment variables.

-nh uses the `FLAKE` environment variable as the default flake to use for its operations.
-This can be configured by whichever method you want,
-or use the `programs.nh.flake` NixOS option.

-### Specialisations support
+#### Specialisations support

-nh is capable of detecting which specialisation you are running, so it runs the proper activation script.
+Nh is capable of detecting which specialisation you are running, so it runs the proper activation script.
 To do so, you need to give nh some information of the spec that is currently running by writing its name to `/etc/specialisation`.
 The config would look like this:

 ```nix